jmarkakis/jmarkakis.github.io/index.md

 ## About Me

-I am a Ph.D. student in [Computer Science](https://www.cst.cam.ac.uk/) at the [University of Cambridge](https://www.cam.ac.uk/), member of [Fitzwilliam College](https://www.fitz.cam.ac.uk/).
+I am a Ph.D. candidate in [Computer Science](https://www.cst.cam.ac.uk/) at the [University of Cambridge](https://www.cam.ac.uk/), member of [Fitzwilliam College](https://www.fitz.cam.ac.uk/).
 My research interests lie in the intersection of mathematics and theoretical computer science.
 More specificallly, I am interested in higher category theory, and type-theoretic methods in it.
 I have studied and generalised the notion of computads to theories that are not necessarily globular, and I am currently thinking about comparisons of globular and simplicial notions of higher categories.
 My studies are supported by a scholarship of the [Onassis Foundation](https://www.onassis.org/).

 {% include_relative _includes/papers.md %}
 {% include_relative _includes/talks.md %}